 *Please note: this article is not an exhaustive study about research findings and /or anecdotes of families affected by adverse vaccine reactions.
-This article is informative in nature to provide parents the process of how to obtain a vaccine waiver since no one else seems to be doing it, except for Michigan for Vaccine Choice (MVC.)
+This article is informative in nature to provide parents the process of how to obtain a vaccine waiver.
+Please reference Michigan for Vaccine Choice (MVC) for additional information.
 Their resources will offer greater detail about legislation, as well.

 If you are resident of Michigan then you have the freedom to make health care decisions for yourself and individually per child.
 (Much gratitude to MVC for maintaining this right for all of us.)
 The school systems and mainstream media would love for you to believe (and they do a great job at making you believe this) that in order to attend daycare or school your child must be in full compliance with the immunization schedule as instructed by the Center for Disease Control (CDC.)

 Popular media, the government, and the CDC would like you to trust this new rule in Michigan is a completely new process for parents who are inclined to opt-out or delay immunizations.
 Since 1978 parents have been signing immunization waivers they received from their healthcare provider, or printed themselves from the Michigan Department of Public Health (MDPH) website.
 The parent would then sign indicating which immunizations their child was “not up to date” on, and deliver it to their child’s daycare or school at the beginning of the year.
 Easy process, plus confidentiality was higher.

 That process just added a couple more steps making it more inconvenient for mom and dad, and so the government can keep an eye on who really is completing the waivers.
 Our state has one of the highest rates of exemptions in the country.
 MLive.com reported in December 2014 the two counties with the highest waivers on file were “Oakland and Livingston… two most affluent counties in Michigan, based on median household income, and their residents among the best-educated.”